ChromiaProject/ft4-lib/doc/release-notes/ts/Unreleased.md

 - `logout` function returned from `KeyStoreInteractor.login()` and `registerAccount()` will delete auth descriptors for disposable key.
 - TransactionBuilder will throw `SigningError` if signing fails for some reason (e.g. is rejected by user).
-- Orchestrator will throw `SigningError` if signing fails for some reason (e.g. is rejected by user).
+- `crosschainTransfer` method will throw `SigningError` if signing fails for some reason (e.g. is rejected by user).

 ### Added ✅

 - New method `buildAndSendWithAnchoring` in TransactionBuilder which will wait for anchoring in cluster and system anchoring chains before resolving promise.
-- New event `TransferSigned` in Orchestrator which is emitted when the `initTransfer` transaction is signed.
+- New event `signed` in `crosschainTransfer` method which is emitted when the `initTransfer` transaction is signed.

 - `getAssetsByType` query function